andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/02-oslo_redux.md

 sunshine.
 Downtown is only a couple miles away so we decide to hoof it along the
 <a href="/traveler/2023_05-scandinavia/05-oslo_nature?id=aker" target="_blank" rel="noopener noreferrer">Akerselva</a>
-and soak up the beautiful weather.
-The entire length of the Akerselva, Oslo's main confluence flowing through town, was designated as an ecopark in the 1980s after a century and a half of pollution from the myriad mills and factories that line the river.
+river and soak up the beautiful weather.
+The entire length of the Akerselva, Oslo's main confluence, was designated as an ecopark in the 1980s after a century and a half of pollution from the myriad mills and factories that line the river.
 Most of the industrial buildings have been converted into bars, restaurants, apartments, galleries, and various frivolities of modern life.